microsoft/azure-devops-auth-samples/Managed_Client_ADAL_Sample/README.md

 ## Step 3: Run the sample

-1. Navigate to the cloned repo `Using REST APIs with ADAL (ADAL C# Sample)`
+1. Navigate to the ADAL C# sample in cloned repo `vsts-auth-samples/Managed_Client_Sample_(ADAL_C#)/`
-2. Use [Nugget package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) to ensure you have the latest package installed
+2. Use [Nuget package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) to ensure you have all dependencies installed
 2. Open the solution file `SimpleAdalConsoleApp.sln` in [Visual Studio IDE](https://www.visualstudio.com/downloads/)
 3. Open CS file `Program.cs` and there will be 3 input fields:
     * `VSTSResourceId` - Immutable value.
 Denotes that we need a VSTS access token.